COPD life insurance

-Yes, you can secure life insurance if you have asthma.
+Yes, it could be possible to secure life insurance if you have asthma.

-As asthma is a common condition in the UK, many companies will be able to offer you life insurance cover.
+As asthma is a common condition in the UK, many companies may be able to offer you life insurance cover.

 However, there are factors which could add an additional loading (additional cost) to your premiums.